-A control permit from Australian Border Force with the Australian Department of Immigration and Border Protection will be required as proof that you are not operating commercially.
+A control permit from Australian Border Force with the Australian Department of Home Affairs will be required as proof that you are not operating commercially.
 This will be requested from you as part of obtaining your login to access the online bookings database.
 If the control permit expires, or there is a change of master (control permit holder), a new control permit will be required.
 Superyachts that enter Australia from overseas must arrive at a port of entry for international vessels.
-Further information is available from the Australian Department of Immigration and Border Protection.
+Further information is available from the Australian Border Force\.